AdStage/pluck-api/README.md

 ### External Blob Store

-Datomic is not built for storing large blobs of data so we often use and external blob store.
+Datomic is not built for storing large blobs of data, so we often use an external blob store.
 This also poses a problem for the pull API but we can get around that like so.

 ```clojure